AI

 AI customer service automation: how enterprise teams scale without changing their stack

-Teams are handed a new platform, told to rebuild their workflows, retrain their agents, and wait months before a single ticket gets resolved differently.
-By the time the complexity becomes clear, the project has already created more work than it saved.
+Teams are handed a new platform, forced to rebuild workflows, retrain agents, and wait months before even one ticket is resolved.
+When complexity surfaces, the project has already produced more work than it ever saved.

 Why AI customer service projects stall in enterprise